-We know how heavily the app economy will impact healthcare consumers, what about the business side of healthcare?
+We know how heavily the app economy will impact population health, what about the business side of healthcare?

 It’s Sunday night, and you’re making resolutions to start your new “healthy lifestyle” Monday morning.
 You hop on your phone and head to the app store to download some apps to help keep you on track.
 MyFitnessPal, Runkeeper, Lifesum, and so many more health-related apps pop up on your screen, ready to make your life easier simply by touching “Install Now.”
 Wouldn’t it be nice if things were that easy at work?
 For healthcare professionals, the industry is slowly (but surely) headed in that direction.
 Here are three major areas experiencing appification on the business side of healthcare, and the apps that are leading the charge.

 Population Health Enablement